-Indemnification (section 9.1): This section has new language providing Subcontractor indemnification to Contractor, Architect/Engineer and Owner for all claims for bodily injury and property damage, other than to the work itself, which mirrors standard commercial general liability insurance coverage language.
-This section also allows for the Subcontractor to be reimbursed for the percentage of liability in the claim attributable to the negligent acts or omissions of the Owner, Contractor and Architect/Engineer.
-Such reimbursement was not previously included in the previous and defunct AGC 650 or 655 Subcontracts.
-The Contractor will want to carefully review insurance obligations in the Agreement Between Owner and Contractor to make sure any special obligations imposed on the Contractor are similarly imposed on the Subcontractor so there is no gap in insurance coverage for these types of losses.
+Indemnification (§ 9.1): This section has new language providing the Subcontractor indemnification to the Constructor, Design Professional, and Owner for all claims for bodily injury and property damage, other than to the Work itself, which mirrors standard commercial general liability insurance coverage language.
+This section also allows for the Subcontractor to be reimbursed for the percentage of liability in the claim attributable to the negligent acts or omissions of the Owner, Constructor, and Design Professional.
+The Constructor will want to carefully review insurance obligations in the Prime Agreement to make sure any special obligations imposed on the Constructor are similarly imposed on the Subcontractor, so there is no gap in insurance coverage for these types of losses.